Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 - Withdraw the red into comments
 - Yoshida, maybe a mix of sagittal and scapular elevation
 - Dal Maso to thoraco-humeral rythm.
+- Interrelationship between columns has to detailed to test the database.

 # Table of Contents
 [The dataset columns](#The-dataset-columns)